Cochem: Saint Remaclus's Parish Church

-Anyone seeing Saint Remaclus's in the outlying centre of Cond for the first time might be surprised at how recently it was built (1964–1967).
-The plain, clear and also mighty shape, the slate quarrystones used in its building that are so typical of local construction and the way the church fits so well among its neighbours at the foot of the steep vineyards would lead many visitors to believe that its building date must lie quite far back in history.
+Despite being constructed from local materials (such as slate quarrystones) and in a similar style to the older, surrounding buildings, Saint Remaclus's, located in the outlying centre of Cond, was built relatively recently (1964–1967).

 According to the plan conceived by master church builder Emil Steffann (1899–1968), the building was meant to serve as a bridgehead and a counterpoint to the castle over on the other side of the river.
-The execution of this work, which was simple yet marked by great quality, stands out quite strongly within the church.
-Saint Remaclus's stands as an exemplary conception in modern church building.
-It incorporates above all openness: for the liturgical implementation after the Second Vatican Council, and for the congregation around the altar.
-The cross-shaped space is surrounded by whitewashed brick walls, punctuated by great round windows.
-Mighty circular arches expand on the cross's three upper arms from the pews to the altar position before the deep-set apse.
-A huge wheel-shaped chandelier spreads over the pews and the chancel.
+The space is designed for openness: for the liturgical implementation after the Second Vatican Council, and for the congregation around the altar.
+The cross-shaped space is surrounded by whitewashed brick walls, punctuated by large round windows.
+Large circular arches expand on the cross's three upper arms from the pews to the altar position before the deep-set apse.
+A huge wheel-shaped chandelier hangs over the pews and the chancel.